 Step 6 – Meet with Your Insurance Adjuster

-IMPORTANT: Read over your insurance policy, it’s a good idea to write down any questions you might have about coverage and ask them when you meet with the agent.
-Your roof hail damage claim can be denied or reduced if you have an older roof, or if they can prove that the damages came from lack of maintenance or normal wear and tear over time.
+VERY IMPORTANT: Read over your insurance policy, it’s a good idea to write down any questions you might have coverage and ask them when you meet with the agent.

 Step 7 – Wait for Your First Check